FINANCIAL AID POLICY

 Financial Aid is publicly promoted bi-annually and students apply via a formal application process.

+Funding is allocated when donations are available.
 Students must re-apply annually for continued eligibility for financial aid.

 An Appeals Committee will be appointed by Management on a case-by-case basis.